Skip to main content

 Is Cat5e still acceptable for new ethernet installations in 2026?

-No — it cannot support PoE++ power requirements or multi-gigabit switching.
+Cat5e is not appropriate for new installations in 2026.
+It does not support PoE++ requirements or multi-gigabit switching.
 Specify Cat6 as the minimum for any new installation, with Cat6A for infrastructure expected to serve 10+ years.
-Only retain Cat5e in existing networks where full replacement isn't cost-justified.
+Retain Cat5e in existing networks only where full replacement is not cost-justified.

 Do I need Cat6A for WiFi 7 access points?